The Best 50 Cities for a Startup in the World

 Still, when it comes to the small number of local Venture Capitals, Angels & Investors, startups in Frankfurt are facing difficult times while trying to find funding.

-In conclusion, here entrepreneurs can find excellent conditions.
+Even so, here entrepreneurs can find excellent conditions.

 45. Valletta, Malta